usefahmed07/SnakeRust/README.md

-# rsnake - An implementation of classic snake in rust
+# rsnake - An implementation of classic snake in rust.

 <img src="./assets/snake.gif" style="width: 100%;" />